Nimdy/detect-FPS-hackers/README.md

-# How to detect FPS hackers in any game with Elastic
+# How to detect FPS hackers in any game with Elastic Search or Splunk

 My plan here is find others in the community that know how to use Elastic and/or other products to build something ourselfs and give a solution to companies like:
 ```